 The cities still showed the effects in places when I visited.
 Bulldozers had been used to level large areas, including most of the old city, so while Hamah and Homs had been occupied for ages it doesn't appear to be an old city.

 They were still being rebuilt in bits and pieces, very slowly.
 With the public fear of the ruthless government, and with this episode being extremely sensitive and the story surpressed in Syria, the local attitude is "Destruction?
 What destruction?", as they clamber over piles of rubble.

 Of course, that was pretty much the end of the Syrian branch of the Muslim Brotherhood.
 The Egyptian branch of that organization went on to become al-Qaeda — unfortunately, al-Assad didn't get them all.

-There's more detail on the Wikipedia page, where most of these details came from.
+There's more detail on the Wikipedia page.
 Thomas Friedman's book "From Beirut to Jerusalem" has a whole chapter on this.

 Then, starting in 2011...

 Hamah and Homs were centers of anti-government unrest through 2011 and into 2012, following the more successful movements leading to government overthrows in Tunisia and Egypt.
 Protests began in January, and grew much larger in scale in March, 2011.
 More than 2,000 protesters had been killed by early August of that year.
 By the end of 2011 and into 2012, the government was shelling its own cities with artillery.

 Once again, the Syrian government sent its armored vehicles against its own population.
 The government made some vague claims about "saboteurs" and other provacateurs and trouble-makers supposedly from outside the country.

 See the Wikipedia articles describing the uprising and its detailed timeline.
 You can read about the 2011-2012 Siege of Homs and in particular the Syrian military's artillery bombardment of the city.